AntonioAlgaba/README-generator/README.md

 Git clone the reposotory to your local machine.

-The application will starat by running `node index.js`
+The application will start by running `node index.js`

 ##  Contributing